privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 ##### 1.10.2.
 Merging subroots

 Before computing the main Merkle root, it is necessary to compute the `smallSRTroot` (the smallest subroot tree root).
-This is the Merkle root of a tree which is small enough to fit all the subroots, it uses a similar mechanisim to enqueuing leaves [1.10.2].
+This is the Merkle root of a tree which is small enough to fit all the subroots, it uses a similar mechanism to enqueuing leaves [1.10.2].

 The `AccQueue.sol` contract provides the `mergeSubRoots(uint256 _numSrQueueOps)` function which allows the coordinator to specify the number of queue operations to execute.
 The entire tree may be merged in a single transaction, or it may not.
 Multiple calls to `mergeSubRoots` may be required due to the block gas limit.